-How to Spot SEO Myths: 20 Common SEO Myths, Debunked
+How to Spot SEO Myths: 26 Common SEO Myths, Debunked

 17. Better Content Equals Better Rankings

 It’s prevalent in SEO forums and Twitter threads.
-The common complaint, “my competitor is ranking above me, but I have amazing content, and theirs is terrible.”
+The common complaint is, “My competitor is ranking above me, but I have amazing content, and theirs is terrible.”

 The cry is one of indignation.
 After all, shouldn’t the search engines be rewarding their site for their “amazing” content?

-This is both a myth and, sometimes, a delusion.
+This is both a myth and sometimes a delusion.

 The quality of content is a subjective consideration.
 If it is your own content, it’s harder still to be objective.